anhemlam648/ProjectNew/README.md

 ## About Me

 Welcome to my CV!
-I'm Vu Trung Nghia, a passionate individual with a keen interest in [replace with your interests/hobbies].
+I'm Vu Trung Nghia, a passionate individual with a keen interest in Web Developer.
 I believe in continuous learning and growth, and I'm excited to share my journey with you through this CV.

 ---